The 12 lessons in the Key Driver Training (KDT) programme are designed to:

 - guide your progress; and

 BDTAS have also developed a separate Key Learner Driver Training (KLDT) syllabus.
-It sets out the ‘best practice’ that you and your ADI should follow so that you can develop the full range of knowledge, skills, and behaviours that a safe and responsible driver needs to acquire.
+It sets out the ‘best practice’ that you and your TDI should follow so that you can develop the full range of knowledge, skills, and behaviours that a safe and responsible driver needs to acquire.
 While you are learning to drive you should cover all these skills over time.
 In addition, the KEY DRIVER TRAINING (KDT) programme focuses on all the particularly crucial driving skills.

 Key Driver Training syllabus

 The KEY DRIVER TRAINING (KDT) programme does not cover all the KDT syllabus.
 Instead, it focuses on the driving behaviours that research shows contribute most to collisions and injuries.
 The KEY DRIVER TRAINING (KDT) works with the driver to improve their knowledge, understanding and behaviour.
 It is designed to avoid high risk of harm to learner drivers and other road users by checking and, if necessary, correcting the driver’s: